cloudfoundry-attic/cephfs-bosh-release/README.md

 It is *not* necessary to run `git secrets --install` as the `./scripts/update` script will perform this step for you.

-## Intellij Setup
+### Intellij Setup

-If you use IntelliJ, configure your project to run `gofmt` and `goimports` using the following regex:-
+If you use IntelliJ, configure your project to run `gofmt` and `goimports` using the following regex:

 ```
 (file[cephfs-bosh-release]:src/github.com/cloudfoundry-incubator/ceph*/*.go||file[cephfs-bosh-release]:src/github.com/cloudfoundry-incubator/volman/*.go||file[cephfs-bosh-release]:src/github.com/cloudfoundry-incubator/volume_driver_cert/*.go)&&!file[cephfs-bosh-release]:src/github.com/cloudfoundry-incubator/volume_driver_cert/vendor//*